-When DOOR3 asked me to write an article about managing expectations, I didn’t know where to start.
+When DOOR3 asked me to write an article about managing client expectations, I didn’t know where to start.
 Being from a project management background, I first looked to my old PMBOK for advice.
 After pulling out all the overused industry terms, I realized it’s not really something a textbook can teach.
 Don’t get me wrong, you still need to learn the trade if you want to be successful, but to me it’s much more akin to designing an experience like UX or creative work.
 Like the famous UX researcher Jared Spool puts it:

 “Good design, when it’s done well, becomes invisible.
 It’s only when it’s done poorly that we notice it.”